A photographer's journey - James M. Barrett

 For the past few weeks I've been asking some London-based photographers about their work, their inspiration - but most importantly, about their journeys.
 How did they get where they are today?
 How did they work on their style?
 Was it a conscious choice or, like many things in life, a happy (or perhaps a more dramatic) coincidence?

 The people I've asked are my personal choices, photographers I've been watching or admiring for a while for various reasons.

-The first photographer featured in my new miniseries called “A photographer’s journey” is James M. Barrett.
+The first photographer featured in my new miniseries called "A photographer's journey" is James M. Barrett.
 I met James during a monthly photography meet-up in south London and was mesmerised by his unique, very harsh, but also captivating portraits of men of various ages.
-It turned out that James was not only a photographer, but also an artist and his love for such “ugly beautiful” portraits stems from his knowledge of and love for old paintings.
+It turned out that James was not only a photographer, but also an artist and his love for such "ugly beautiful" (or as they are now known 'harsh beautiful') portraits stems from his knowledge of and love for old paintings.

 James invited me to his studio to record his story and film him taking portraits of two very different 'models': writer, Rupert Smith, and DJ, Wes Baggaley.
 It was a privilege to film James and learn his story.
 I'm hoping that stories like his will help others appreciate what they are doing and encourage them to explore their talents more.

 So here is my first photographer's journey.
 And if you'd like to be featured or know someone who would be an interesting subject for the series, do let me know.
 Next month's journey features Paul Clarke.

 Additional thanks to Lawrence Lang for help with this video.